dgiese/dustcloud/README.md

 Technically there is, but i do not believe so.
 In any case you can disable updates (yours and Xiaomi's) by renaming the ccrypt command.
 See [disable-UPDATES.md](https://github.com/dgiese/dustcloud/blob/master/disable-UPDATES.md) for additional information.
 ### Will you publish rooting methods for other devices (like other vacuums, smarthome-devices, etc)?
 There are plans for that.
 But keep in mind that the devices were financed from my private budget, therefore the focus will be on devices that i will use myself after the hacking.
 Do not expect a smart fridge (i have a stupid one already) or a smart car (too expensive).
 However if you have broken devices (like a used Air purifier or something) or spare devices you want to get rid of, you can contact me.
 I might be interested in some PCBs ;)
+### Is there a communication way for the community to exchange ideas?
+Yes, there is a telegram channel. https://t.me/joinchat/Fl7MmxBwXWC7ETNZAXQLSQ

 # Contact
 * Dennis Giese <dgi[at]posteo.de>